Indonesia Marine Funders Collaboration

 In collaboration with our in-country Secretariat partner, Saraswati, Meridian co-facilitates funders working to restore and protect Indonesia’s coastal and marine resources while improving fisheries management to support Indonesia’s economy and benefit local communities.

-To deepen engagement, the Indonesia Marine Funders Collaboration (IMFC) Secretariat formed a partnership between Meridian and Saraswati, an Indonesian NGO.
-Together, Meridian and Saraswati facilitate and manage the IMFC network, which consists of the David and Lucile Packard Foundation, Margaret A. Cargill Philanthropies, the Walton Family Foundation, and USAID Indonesia, among others.
+To improve coordination and collaboration, a group of U.S. funders established the Indonesia Marine Funders Collaboration (IMFC) and hired Meridian as the network’s Secretariat in 2012.
+We onboarded Saraswati, an Indonesian NGO, to co-facilitate and manage the IMFC network.
+Over a dozen funders have participated in the IMFC, including four core members: the David and Lucile Packard Foundation, Margaret A. Cargill Philanthropies, the Walton Family Foundation, and USAID Indonesia.

 Our Justice, Equity, Diversity, and Inclusion Principles